Akansha-Rawat/Google-Data-Analytics-Capstone-Project/README.md

 3. Classic bikes were previously labelled ‘docked bikes’, they refer to same thing
 4. Classic bikes must start and end at a docking station, whereas electric bikes have a bike locked up anywhere in the general vicinity of a docking station.
 5. The data should not have no trips shorter than 1 minute or longer than 1 day.
 Any data that does not fit these constraints should be removed as it is a maintenance trip carried out by the Cyclistic team, or the bike has been stolen.

 If you would like to explore the original data, the dataset can be found here.

 ## PROCESS
 To combine the 12 csv files and clean the data, I used Microsoft SQL Server platform.
 Below is the outline of my process.
 ### IMPORTING AND COMBINING DATA
-•	Created a dataset called “Cyclistic” and created a table called “Cyclistic_data” keeping column names same as that in the csv files provided, and using appropriate datatype.
+-	Created a dataset called “Cyclistic” and created a table called “Cyclistic_data” keeping column names same as that in the csv files provided, and using appropriate datatype.

-•	Imported data from all the 12 csv files, using CURSOR and BULK INSERT statement resulting in all the data being combined into this one table I created above.
+-	Imported data from all the 12 csv files, using CURSOR and BULK INSERT statement resulting in all the data being combined into this one table I created above.
 The table contained 5,479,096 rows and 13 columns.

-•	Added some new columns that might help me in further analysing the data.
+-	Added some new columns that might help me in further analysing the data.
 These columns were of ride_length (tell the duration of ride) and day_of_week (tell weekdays in numbers, starting from Sunday as 1 ending at Saturday as 7).

 ### PRE-CLEANING EXPLORATION
 To know the data more, I ran queries on each column and made notes of the data that needs to be cleaned.
 My pre-cleaning data exploration process in MS SQL Server can be seen here on Github.
 Following is a quick summary of my findings:-
-1.	ride_id: it is the primary key, having no duplicates, and each id has exactly 16 characters, i.e they are same in length.
+1.	**ride_id:** it is the primary key, having no duplicates, and each id has exactly 16 characters, i.e they are same in length.
-2.	rideable_type: the data contains three types of bikes- classic, docked, and electric.
+2.	**rideable_type:** the data contains three types of bikes- classic, docked, and electric.
 However, as specified by the data collection team, ‘docked bike’ is the old name for ‘classic bike’.
-3.	started_at/ended_at: shows date and time of bike rides that started and ended.
+3.	**started_at/ended_at:** shows date and time of bike rides that started and ended.
 Although we only need rides greater than 1 minute and less than a day.
-4.	start_station_id/end_station_id: these are of no use to us as of now, at do no harm.
+4.	**start_station_id/end_station_id:** these are of no use to us as of now, at do no harm.
 Therefore, they will remain as it is.
-5.	start_station_name/end_station_name: as the name suggests, it contains station names of bike rides started and ended at.
+5.	**start_station_name/end_station_name:** as the name suggests, it contains station names of bike rides started and ended at.
 Rows having null values all together in start/end station names and ids will be removed.
-6.	start_lat/end_lat and start_lng/end_lng: these contains starting and ending location of bike rides.
+6.	**start_lat/end_lat and start_lng/end_lng:** these contains starting and ending location of bike rides.
 Any null values in these columns will be removed as if a bike is taken for a ride it should have its starting and ending location.
-7.	member_casual: this indicates whether the user of the bike is a casual user or an annual member.
+7.	**member_casual:** this indicates whether the user of the bike is a casual user or an annual member.
 There are only two types in the column- ‘casual’ and ‘member’.